Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Numerical experiments

 To compare the EIG estimators using different dimension reduction schemes, we use 500 samples to estimate $H_X$ and $H_Y$, and then compute the eigenvectors associated with these two matrices.
 Additionally, we compute the eigenvectors obtained through PCA and CCA.
-Recall that the principal component associated with PCA solves the following eigenvalue problem,
+Recall that the principal components associated with PCA solve the following eigenvalue problems,

-One the other hand, CCA finds the maximal correlation over all possible linear transformations of two multivariate random variables.
-The corresponding eigenvalue problem writes:
+One the other hand, CCA finds the maximal correlation over all possible linear transformations of the two random vectors $X$ and $Y$.
+The corresponding eigenvalue problems are: